 The following text is a translation of an open letter to the Charles University and the Faculty of Arts that we published in February 2022 and sent in June 2022.
 Since February, some things have changed: shortly after the publication of the letter, the university email ceased to be anonymous, both institutions plan to have ombudspersons from the 2022/2023 academic year, and other changes are underway.
 We nevertheless believe that sexualised problem on universities is not an issue, that can be resolved once and for all and believe that our letter will continue to be relevant.
-If you want to support the requirements, you can join the more than 500 supporters via this form.
+If you want to support the demands, you can join the more than 500 supporters via this form.
 We welcome support from students, staff, and anyone else who is interested in the cause.

 Sexualised violence (sexual harassment, sexual pressure, gender discrimination etc.) poses a serious issue in our society.
 Academic circles are, unfortunately, no exception.
 Those who experience a form of sexual violence suffer from mental health issues, lose faith in academic institutions and, in some cases, prefer to leave the university altogether.
 This creates an inequitable environment in which students (typically of female gender) are unable to reach their full potential.
 The academia is thus deprived of great talent and leaders of the future.
 To date, Charles University hasn’t addressed this issue, displaying a reluctance to expend the time and effort or allocate financial resources in order to resolve it.
 The newly appointed Rector of Charles University, Prof. Milena Králíčková, as well as the Dean of the Faculty of Arts, Dr. Eva Lehečková, have our support in their respective endeavours to initiate a change.
 On behalf of our student initiative Nahlas, we propose the following: